How to Win Organic Traffic in the Age of AI Overviews and Zero Click Search

 Measuring what actually matters

-Measurement also needs to evolve.
-Traffic alone is no longer a reliable indicator of performance, particularly as more interactions happen without a click.
+Due to the landscape changing, measuring KPIs is something that also needs to evolve.
+Traffic alone is no longer a reliable indicator of performance, particularly as more online searches don’t result with the user clicking on a website.

 In many cases, we see businesses generating better quality leads and stronger pipeline even when raw traffic is flat or slightly down.
 Without the right reporting, those improvements would go unnoticed.